AdobeDocs/experience-cloud.en/help/campaign/technotes/64-bit-tables.md

 badge: label="LIMITED AVAILABILITY" type="Informative" url="../campaign-standard-migration-home.md" tooltip="Restricted to Campaign Standard migrated users"
 ---

-# 64-bit tables {#64-bit-tables}
+# 64-bit schemas {#64-bit-tables}

 In order to facilite the transition from Campaign Standard to Campaign v8, several tables have been changed from 32 to 64 bits.
 Indeed, Campaign Standard supports 64-bit PK in several out-of-the-box schemas, whereas Campaign v8 supports 32-bit PK in most schemas.

 ## Limitations

-* This technical implementation only applies to customers migrating from Campaign Standard.
+* This technical change only applies to customers migrating from Campaign Standard.
-* Schema and broadlog extentions are not supported.
-They will remain in 32 bits.
+* Schema and broadlog extention is not supported in 64 bits.
+It will remain in 32 bits.
-* Be aware that logs related to deliveries sent to technical users will not be available in Campaign v8.
+* Logs related to deliveries sent to technical users will not be available in Campaign v8.
-* Only PostgreSQL is suppored.
+* Only PostgreSQL is supported.

 ## Modified schemas